erglo/wow-addon-utilities/README.md

-# wow-addon-utilities
+# WoW Addon Utilities

-A collection of functions useful for World of Warcraft addon developers; feel free to use these in your own addon projects.
+A collection of functions used in my World of Warcraft© addons which hopefully might be useful for other addon developers as well; *feel free to use these in your own addon projects*.
 Each LUA file of this repository is dedicated to a specific WoW topic and contains methods and constants related to that topic.
-See [Repository contents](#repository-contents) for an overview.
+See [Repository contents](#repository-contents) for a complete overview.

-**Note:** _This is not an addon nor an LibStub library (yet)!_
+**Note:** _This is not an addon nor a LibStub library (yet)!_
 &nbsp;

 ## Usage

-There are multiple ways to include the utility files into your project.
+There are multiple ways to include these utility files into your project.
 Here are some examples:

 ### 📦 Download and copy